|The Ogre aka Mt. Hubris

 APPROACH: There seems to be a disconnected network of trails through the manzanita.
-We wound up taking different trails each way and wound up bushwhacking a short distance each time.
+We wound up taking different trails up and down, and wound up bushwhacking a short distance each time.
 If there is a single trail that avoids bushwhacking, good luck finding it!

 START: Once you reach the base of Mt.
 Hubris it's a short distance to the start, before you reach the lowest point of the east wall (we walked past it!).
 It starts at the first big tree.
 Having a photo of the start helps (somebody posted one here).